-ExamplesTo break on a write to memory location current_humid: Trace Trigger Event 3 <Tab> BrkOnTrg PosnTrig EndWhen you start your program, the debugger will execute the program until the trigger condition is detected.
+When you start your program, the debugger will execute the program until the trigger condition is detected.
 Then the debugger will halt the program.
-The keywords PosnTrig End cause the trigger to be stored at the end of the trace buffer, allowing you to view events leading up to the trigger.
+The

 To remove a storage qualification term

 Trace StoreQual None

 This command restores the storage qualification to its default value, that is, all bus cycles will be stored in the trace buffer.
 If you specified events defined with the Trace Event Specify command, the events are removed from the storage qualification specification, but remain defined.